 First graders strengthen their Hebrew letter and vowel recognition, learn a 25-word Hebrew vocabulary, and begin to write in Hebrew (script).
 Students explore the calendar of holidays, associating each holiday with its major symbols and stories.
 Students learn core Jewish values and apply them to their own lives and traditional Jewish stories.
 Students learn Shabbat and holiday music.

 Second graders master Hebrew letters and vowels, and become more fluent readers and practice writing in script.
 They recognize 50 Hebrew words and are able to understand simple sentences.
 They explore Israeli people, places and culture, and they continue to build their understanding and application of Jewish ethics.
-THe Bet class explores questions about God through stories, activities and discussion.
+The Bet class explores questions about G-d through stories, activities and discussion.
 Students learn Shabbat and holiday music.

 Gimmel and Dalet